 - CFCs and HCFCs were the first widely-produced and mainstream refrigerants

-- After CFCs and HCFCs were found detrimental the ozone layer, they were replaced with HFCs
+- After CFCs and HCFCs were found detrimental to the ozone layer, they were replaced with HFCs

 - HFCs do not directly damage the ozone layer like the refrigerants before, but HFCs lock in exorbitant amounts of greenhouse gases, contributing to global warming at an alarming rate

-- HFOs are the current and forseeable refrigerants
+- HFOs are the current and foreseeable refrigerants

 … as a residential consumer?